cyle/spacegame-server/README.md

 ## Dependencies

 - Node.js (version 0.10 or higher)
-- Socket.io (tested using version 0.9.16)
+- Node.js Module: Socket.io (tested using version 0.9.16)
-- Moniker (tested using version 0.1.2)
+- Node.js Module: Moniker (tested using version 0.1.2)
+- Node.js Module: Mongolian (tested using version 0.1.18)
+- MongoDB (tested using version 2.4.6)
+- SIGIL (tested using version 0.0.1)

+## Installation

+Install Node.js, MongoDB, and SIGIL.

+Clone the repository for this server into a directory.

+In that directory, run `npm install socket.io moniker mongolian`

+Make sure MongoDB and SIGIL are running.

+That should be it!

 ## Usage